PLAY-behaviorome/video-coding/README.md

     - It also puts participant-specific plots in `img/{NYU013,NYU018,NYU019,NYU020}` respectively.
 - To generate a simple ioslides html-formatted [slide deck](https://rawgit.com/PLAY-behaviorome/video-coding/master/PLAY-timelines.html), `rmarkdown::render("PLAY-timelines.Rmd")`.
 - Or, just `source("analysis/R/plot_all_timelines.R")` which does all of this for you.

+## Video segment extraction

+- [This file](video-segment.extraction.html) shows how to extract relevant segments from a PLAY project video that has already been coded.